sbt/sbt-onejar/README.md

 ## Requirements

-From sbt-onejar 0.4+, SBT 0.11.0 or greater is required.
-Users of SBT 0.7.x are directed to the [previous release](https://github.com/retronym/sbt-onejar/tree/0.2).
+Requires SBT 0.11.0 or higher.

+Users of SBT 0.7.x are directed to the [v0.2](https://github.com/retronym/sbt-onejar/tree/0.2).

 Currently, you need to include the setting `exportJars := true` if you have a multi-project build. ([Example](https://github.com/retronym/sbt-onejar/blob/master/src/sbt-test/one-jar/multi/project/build.scala#L7))